-(c) (b) Recreation Specialists and Trails Coordinators shall be furnished: one (1) winter jacket or approved winter outerwear; one (1) pair of cold weather foot ware; and one (1)
+(b) Recreation Specialists and Trails Coordinators shall be furnished: one (1) winter jacket or approved winter outerwear; one (1) pair of cold weather foot ware; and one (1) light jacket.

-light jacket.

-(dc) All Fleet Maintenance Division Employees filling Positions of Equipment Maintenance Specialist, Heavy Equipment Mechanic, Industrial Equipment Technician and Welder shall be furnished one (1) set of laundered coveralls, one (1) pair of laundered pants, and one (1) laundered shirt per work day by the Employee's Department.
-Additionally Employees filling these positions shall receive an initial issue of one (1) winter jacket and bib overalls which shall be replaced upon approval by the Employee's Supervisor.
+(c) All Fleet Maintenance Division employees shall be furnished one (1) set of laundered coveralls, one (1) pair of laundered pants, and one (1) laundered shirt per work day by the Employee's Department.
+Additionally Employees filling these positions shall receive an initial issue of one (1) winter jacket and bib overalls and/or insulated coveralls (Employee's choice)-which shall be replaced upon approval by the Employee's Supervisor.